benjamingr/peer5-docs/docs/guides/production-ready-hls-vod.md

 # Creating A Production Ready Multi Bitrate HLS VOD stream

+[HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) is one of the most prominent video streaming formats on desktop and mobile browsers.
+Since end users have different screen sizes and different network performance, we want to create multiple renditions of the video with different resolutions and bitrates that can be switched seamlessly, this concept is called MBR (Multi Bit Rate).
-[HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) is one of the most prominent video streaming formats on desktop and mobile browsers. `ffmpeg` is a powerful tool that supports conversion of various video formats from one to another, including HLS both as input and output.
+For this task we will use [`ffmpeg`](https://en.wikipedia.org/wiki/FFmpeg), a powerful tool that supports conversion of various video formats from one to another, including HLS both as input and output.

-This guide will show a real world use of [`ffmpeg`](https://en.wikipedia.org/wiki/FFmpeg) to create multi bitrate HLS VOD stream.
+In this guide will show a real world use of `ffmpeg` to create MBR HLS VOD stream from a static input file.

 ## Installing FFMPEG